Denis1gn/portfolio/Researches and presentations/README.md

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visuals/software.png)

 <p>- Using event study method, we can measure hype after IPO by looking at abnormal returns.
-This method uses mathematical appproach to forecasting stock prices, then forecasting results are compared to actual stocks returns.
-I used CAAR (Cumulative Average Abnormal Returns) for grouped Unicorns depending on amount of news articles covered them before IPO<p>
+This method uses mathematical/financial appproach to forecasting stock prices, then forecasting results are compared to actual stocks returns.
+I used CAAR (Cumulative Average Abnormal Returns) for grouped Unicorns depending on the amount of news articles covered them before IPO date<p>

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visuals/CAAR.png)

-<p>- As we can see, on average hype reaches peak on the 3rd month.
+<p>- As we can see, on the average hype reaches peak on the 3rd month.
 It is worth mentioning that too much hype also decreases abnormal returns as hype can be both negative and positive.
 I have compared distribution of CAR (Cumulative abnormal returns) between groups during the peak<p>

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visuals/distributions.png)